Why You Need to Work With a Skilled California Elder Planning Attorney

 When you have someone who depends on you for their care, even if they are not a minor, you need to be proactive in ensuring that their needs continue to be met even if you are not here to do so in person.
 Comprehensive estate planning is the best way to ensure that their needs continue to be met even after you are gone.
 This is especially true when you have a child or family member with special needs such as Autism Spectrum Disorder, Down Syndrome, blindness or deafness.
 Persons with special needs sometimes qualify for public benefits which may be jeopardized should they inherit a sizable amount of assets.

 There are special trusts that can be formed that take into consideration public benefits eligibility, real estate, finances, and other assets.
 Other basic needs such as housing, food, and medical care can also be addressed.
 It is imperative that your attorney understands these types of trusts and how they can best serve you in your situation.
-At Evans Law Firm, our San Francisco estate planning lawyers are mindful of the issues involving special needs and are able to guide you through the process.
+At Evans Law Firm, elder planning lawyers are mindful of the issues involving special needs and are able to guide you through the process.

 Ensuring that your minor children are cared for upon your death is a common reason people seek estate planning.
-If you have minor children you will benefit from the services of our California estate planning lawyers.
+If you have minor children you will benefit from the services of an California elder planning attorney at Evans Law.
 There are different issues which need to be addressed, such as, with whom will your children reside?
 Who will be in charge of the assets they will inherit?
 By appointing a guardian to care for your children in your will you can determine who will physically care for them and make sure their day to day needs are met.
 By creating a trust you can appoint a trustee that will be in charge of distributing assets to the minor child.
 You will also be able to set the parameters of the distribution.

 Even if your children have reached the age of majority, you may not feel they are ready to have full control over their inheritance.
 Perhaps you have adult children that you don’t trust with full access to the assets they will inherit.
 Maybe they have an addiction which leads them to make poor choices, or they are very easily influenced by others.
 Perhaps you want to protect them in case their marriage fails.
 An effective estate plan can prevent their spouse from receiving half of their inheritance in case of divorce.
 Whatever the reason, a properly executed estate plan can protect your beneficiary while restricting their access to the estate.